jpegleg/badger-chainz/README.md

 WARNING: some web server configurations will fail to restart the web server if the FIFO is in place

+I have got FIFO access.log working so far with Debian and NGINX.
+I have seen many default configurations for httpd and apache2 fail to restart the web service when the FIFO is in place.

 replace access.log with a FIFO (named pipe of the same name), read the data off the FIFO, encrypt then signed transaction chain.